 12. Tiny Floating Shelf

 Having a small bathroom or powder room means you’ll have to deal with some decorating challenges.
 This kind of space seems ideal for space-efficient storage solutions such as floating shelves.
 Check out this elegant little bathroom that makes the most out of the available space.
-It relies on a chic symmetrical design neatly accented by a tiny floating shelf whose clean line complements the round style of the mirror.
-It can be used to keep essentials close at hand but also display a small decorative item if preferred.
+It relies on tiny floating shelves made from natural wood neatly complemented by the round style of the mirror.
+The shelves are practical to keep essentials close at hand but also for displaying small decorative items if preferred.

 13. Colorful Look

 Want to focus more on the decorative potential of floating shelves?
 Consider embracing maximalism by using bright colors for the body of the shelves.
 Take the idea further by contrasting brightly-colored shelves with painted walls and ornamental wallpaper motifs.
 The repeating patterns on the backsplash tile strip create a balanced visual effect.

 Here’s another creative floating shelf idea to deal with an empty corner of the room.
 Instead of a classic linear style, these decorative shelves are built with a chic triangle design to maximize space use.
 The result is very attractive considering the geometric appeal of these tiny floating shelves.
 There’s not a lot of storage space on them, but they’re big enough to accommodate a few select decorations to enhance the look of a lonely corner in the house.

 Neutral and clean-looking, wall-to-wall floating shelves are highly recommended to create a sense of visual expansion when displaying decorations.
 Similar to an art gallery, the idea of this design approach is to decorate the entire length of the wall and use the available wall space more efficiently.
 Keep the emphasis on natural materials such as wood and try to form a cohesive arrangement with your chosen décor pieces.
 This kind of expanded wall display looks more attractive in a balanced and minimalist-friendly color scheme.